lennartschoch/beer-fridge/app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Installation

+To install the app either on your device or an emulator, install the Flutter CLI and your devices SDK (Xcode/Android SDK).
+Then, inside the project directory, run `flutter run`.